 Do you have to pay for wedding photography within the park?

 Whiteman Park offers a unique setting for your wedding photography.
-The fee for conducting wedding photography and/or filming within Whiteman Park is $80.00 (including GST).
-Payment is required within fourteen days of making the booking.
+The fee for conducting wedding photography and/or filming within Whiteman Park is $90.00 (including GST).

-Fees will also be charged for commercial photography and filming within the Park.
+Fees also apply for commercial photography and filming within the Park.
 We would recommend contacting the Business & Marketing Team Leader on (08) 9209 6000 for more information or to obtain a quote.

 When and where can I see the wildflowers?

 There are usually plants flowering at all times of the year at Whiteman Park.
-However the most proficient flowerings are during September and October.
+However, the most proficient flowerings are across August to October.